-Today I’ve decided to write about something a little bit more abstract and with great impact to each of our lives.
+Today I’ve decided to write about something a little bit more abstract and with great impact on each of our lives.
 My notion of respect might be rather particular.

 I think each person, as a human being, deserves respect as a default right.
 Of course, rights can sometimes be suspended, but never a priori.
-I do not condition respect by the respect of others.
-I believe each person has its own considerations towards respect, and that might be different to mine.
+I do not condition respect to the respect of others.
+I believe each person has their own considerations towards respect, and that might be different from mine.

 I respect each person’s vision of the world.
 That vision, including beliefs, attitudes, values, experience, potential, principles, perspectives, expression, is each person’s sum of influences.
-That means that everything that happened into that person’s life had an influence which has ultimately determined that person’s vision.
+That means that everything that happened in that person’s life had an influence that has ultimately determined that person’s vision.

-That vision may not be correct, might not be according to reality and mostly, is likely different than mine.
+That vision may not be correct, might not be according to reality, and mostly, is likely different than mine.
 Still, that vision deserves respect.
-Now… respect is a value… the translation of a value in a behavior is what makes it visible in the eyes of others.
+Now… respect is a value… the translation of value to behavior is what makes it visible in the eyes of others.

-First of all, one thing that happens if that when someone thinks he or she is respected, that means it is the same thing as being agreed to.
+When someone thinks he or she is respected, that means it is the same thing as being agreed to.
 It is not.
-It is easy to prove lack of respect towards someone not having the same beliefs as you do.
+It is easy to prove a lack of respect towards someone not having the same beliefs as you do.
 But people are not their opinions.
 And communication is more than agreeing.
 Some people talk to be listened to and ask questions to be agreed to, but that is not communication.
-And certainly it is not a proof of respect.
+And certainly, it is not proof of respect.

 Why do I do that?